graalvm/graal-jvmci-8/README.md

 ### Windows Specifics

 Building JDK requires some bash-like environment.
-Fortunately, the one that comes as a part of the standard *Git for Windows* installation will suffice, in which case you will just have to set `MKS_HOME` to point to the directory with Linux tools, e.g.:
+Fortunately, the one that comes as a part of the standard *Git for Windows* installation will suffice, in which case you will have to set `MKS_HOME` to point to the directory with Linux tools, e.g.:

 ```